Divine-Jude/Divine-Jude/README.md

 I'm Divine Jude, a Blockchain Analyst based in Nigeria 🇳🇬.

-🌱 I’m currently learning about blockchain
+🌱 I’m currently learning about blockchain & Web3

-👯 I’m looking to collaborate on building open-source Node.js libraries
+👯 I’m looking to collaborate on building open-source blockchain analystic projects

 📫 How to reach me: my judedivine9@gmail.com